bryan-flynn-zd/examples/demo_app_pagingthroughresults/README.md

 Results are output to the browser's console window.

-Setup:
+**Optional setup:**

-Optional: Edit assets/iframe.html and change the three lines commented with 'MODIFY'.
+Edit assets/iframe.html and change the three lines commented with 'MODIFY'.
 These lines reflect the API call and subsequent results being retrieved.